deerawan/vscode-dash/README.md

 ## Change Docset Configuration
 You can change docset in `settings.json` or pressing `cmd + ,`.
-Every configuration start with `dash.docset.xxx`.
-See Supported Docset table above to find Docset Plugin setting.
+Every configuration start with `dash.docset`.
+See `Docset Plugin Setting` in Supported Docset table above.

+### Example Case:
+Based on default docset configuration, if we search in typescript files (.ts), it will search in typescript docset.
+But now we want to make it to search in javascript docset too.

-Let's we change typescript docset by adding new docset "javascript".
+Type `cmd + ,` then we change typescript docset by adding new docset "javascript".
 So, whenever we search from typescript files, it will search in typescript and javascript docset.

 The result will look like below:

 ```
-// settings.json
+// settings.json, add lines below
 "dash.docset.typescript": [
     "typescript",
     "javascript", // we add new docset here